 Any questions can be directed to the Director of Training at firstname.lastname@example.org.

-All interns must pass a background investigation as a condition of employment with UC SOM.
+All interns must pass a background investigation as a condition of employment with CU SOM and abide by all vaccination policies.

 In addition, we abide by Children’s Hospital policy related to drug screening for JFK Interns.
 Interns must complete a 10-panel drug screen (i.e., Barbiturates, Cocaine, MDA, Methaqualone,